ctuning/ck-mlperf/docker/mlperf-inference-vision-with-ck.intel.ubuntu-18.04/README.md

 - `--dep_add_tags.weights`: specify the tags for a particular [model](#models).
 - `--repetitions`: the number of times to run an experiment (3 by default); we typically use `--repetitions=1` for experiments that measure accuracy and e.g. `--repetitions=10` for experiments that measure performance.
 - `--record`, `--record_repo=local`: must be present to have the results saved in the mounted volume.
-- `--record_uoa`: a unique name for each CK experiment entry; here, `mlperf.open.object-detection` is the common prefix for all experiments, `tensorrt-dynamic` is the backend, `ssd-mobilenet-quantized` is unique for each model, `accuracy` indicates the accuracy mode.
+- `--record_uoa`: a unique name for each CK experiment entry; here, `mlperf.open.object-detection` is the common prefix for all experiments, `cpu` is the TensorFlow backend, `ssd-mobilenet-quantized` is unique for each model, `accuracy` indicates the accuracy mode.
 - `--tags`: specify the comma-separated tags for each CK experiment entry; we typically use parts of the experiment entry name.

 <a name="explore"></a>
 ## Explore design space

-Putting this all together, we provide two shell scripts that launch full design space exploration in the accuracy mode (`--repetitions=1`) and the performance mode (`--repetitions=10`) with the corresponding experiment names and tags:
+Putting this all together, we provide a shell script which can be found under:
-- prebuilt CPU (no AVX2 FMA), CPU, CUDA, TensorRT with the dynamic mode disabled, TensorRT with the dynamic mode enabled.
-- over all the object detection [models](#models).
-- in the performance mode, over several batch sizes (1, 2, 4, 8, 16).

-The scripts can be found under:
 ```
-$ ck find script:<script_name>
+$ ck find script:mlperf-inference-v0.5.open.object-detection
 ```
-where `<script_name>` is either 'dse-acc' or 'dse-perf'

-To use the script, you have to modify the first lines in order to adapt the path to the your host system.
-You can also modify other parameters, like the list of models to test or the batch sizes and counts.
+The script launches full design space explorationo ver all the object detection [models](#models) and available TensorFlow backends.

 <a name="analyze"></a>